People, Work and Wellbeing

 - Evaluate current workplace challenges faced by complex, contemporary organisations and their implications for the future of work and social expectations (including SDG compliance).

-- Demonstrate effective peer-review and self-reflection in individual and group settings.
+- Demonstrate effective peer-review and self-reflection.

 - Introduction to Strategic Human Resource Management (SHRM)